laideybug/microarray-biclustering/README.md

 # Distributed Dictionary Learning Implementation for Parallella-16 Microserver #

-This project is a distributed dictionary learning.
+This project is a multi-core implementation of a distributed dictionary learning algorithm.

+The input dataset for this experiment consists of 12625 gene expression levels taken from a sample of 56 subjects.
 The subjects are classified into four lung cancer categories:

 * **Normal**: Subjects without cancer
 * **Carcinoid**: Patients with pulmonary carcinoid tumours
 * **Colon**: Patients with colon metastases
 * **SmallCell**: Patients with small-cell carcinoma

+The data is presented as a 56 x 12,625 matrix found in *data.txt*.
+The rows represent the patients grouped together by their classification, while the columns represent their corresponding gene expression levels.

 This project contains the following components: